 Art & Inquiry: Museum Teaching Strategies for Your Classroom

-Learn how to integrate works of art into your classroom using inquiry-based teaching methods originally developed for in-gallery museum education.
+Learn how to integrate works of art into your classroom by using inquiry-based teaching methods adapted from in-gallery museum education.

 Art & Ideas: Teaching with Themes

-This course is designed to help build critical skills that support theme-based teaching practices and build confidence in incorporating modern and contemporary art into interdisciplinary lesson plans.
+This course is designed to develop critical skills that support theme-based teaching practices and build confidence in incorporating modern and contemporary art into interdisciplinary lesson plans.

 Art & Activity: Interactive Strategies for Engaging with Art